oracle-quickstart/terraform-oci-open-lz/workload-extensions/readme.md

 A workload extension is an **OCI solution design ready to receive specific workloads** on top of a landing zone.
 Each of these extensions follows the [tailored landing zone approach](/landing-zones/tailored_landing_zones/tailored_landing_zones.md) and has a design and runtime, ready for deployment:

-- In terms of **design**, each solution will contain the security, network, and runtime views.
+- In terms of **design**, each solution will contain the IAM, security, network, and runtime views.

 - In terms of **running**, each solution will have a runtime view with **IaC configurations**, pluggable to an existing landing zone, and ready to be deployed.
 Please note that the workload elements (VMs, Databases, etc.) are not deployed.